 The solutions for social media addiction and its effects might be more complex than the problem itself.

-While I’m a huge advocate of quitting social media altogether, there are other proactive and useful ways we can manage excessive social media use to mitigate its negative impact on our mental well-being.
+While I’m a huge advocate of quitting social media altogether, we can engage with social media in a conscious and deliberate way to mitigate its negative impact on our mental well-being.
+Some examples include,

-- Experts recommend turning off our devices a couple hours before bed to reduce the toll screen time can take on the quality of sleep we get .
+- Turning off our devices a couple hours before bed to reduce the toll screen time can take on the quality of sleep we get .

-- Some opt to delete the apps on their phones so it is not as convenient and accessible to constantly check their social media feeds.
+- Opting to delete the apps on your phone so it is not as convenient and accessible to constantly check social media feeds.

-- Others opt for designated time blocks, such as the weekend or the evening, to turn off their devices.
-Some people also quit social media for a short period of time to assess their addiction to their social media accounts and the impact that has on their lives.
+- Quitting social media for a short period of time to assess their addiction to their social media accounts and the impact that has on their lives.

 There are also movements and communities spurting all across the globe to reduce our addiction to social media.